Step 2: Register your address and get a CPR number

 Having a CPR number means that you are covered by the Danish health insurance scheme.
 You also need it to open a bank account, access your health insurance, borrow books from the library, pay tax, receive a salary and so on.

-- You have a residence permit
+- You have an EU residence document

 - You are staying in Denmark for more than 3 months

 - You have a place to live on a permanent basis.
 You are not able to register for your CPR until you actually live at your residence

 - The CPR number consists of ten digits.
 The first six digits are your date of birth (day, month and year) while the last four digits provide a unique identification number for all citizens in Denmark.
 The final four numbers also indicate your gender, ending in even numbers for women and odd numbers for men.

 - You can only obtain a CPR number after you arrive in Denmark

 - You will receive a yellow health card (sundhedskort) approximately 2 weeks after you are registered in the Civil Registration System (CPR system)

 - You can apply for a NemID in connection to your CPR registration.